RESEARCH STARTER

 Demographics

 In terms of employment, according to the 2021 Census, the hospital industry leads the way.
 The second-highest industry was cafes and restaurants.
-Supermarket and grocery stores came in third in the industry list.
+Supermarkets and grocery stores came in third in the industry list.
 Rounding out the top five industries were computer system design and higher education, respectively.

 Landmarks